-- From time to time, we have children with physical disabilities and have developed the school building accordingly. - We have added an accessible toilet, wash basin and large changing bed in a room off the hall.
-This is also used as a medical room.
-A shower cubicle was added to this room in 2012. - Ramps at all entrances to ensure wheelchair access. - All doors are painted in a darker colour to ensure visually impaired children can see the openings. - We offer all policies and documentation in alternative formats to parents who are visually impaired should they require it. - An allocated parking space for the parents of disabled pupils is provided, as is ensuring that the space is not used inappropriately or blocked by other vehicles.
+- From time to time, we have children with physical disabilities and have developed the school building accordingly. - We have added an accessible toilet, wash basin and baby changing in a room off the hall.
+Plus changing room in EYFS for all pupils. - Ramps at all entrances to ensure wheelchair access. - All doors are painted in a darker colour to ensure visually impaired children can see the openings. - We offer all policies and documentation in alternative formats to parents who are visually impaired should they require it. - An allocated parking space for the parents of disabled pupils is provided, as is ensuring that the space is not used inappropriately or blocked by other vehicles.
 The access into school from the parking space is level with no obstacles. - Dropped kerbs are installed where necessary. - Schools have a responsibility to provide auxiliary aids and services for disabled pupils and this can include specialist equipment.
 We provide a range of learning support material for children to access the curriculum where necessary such as pencil grips, scissors etc. We provide specialised cutlery for children to use at lunch time.